-Roughly two years ago, I had the honor of dining with Angela Lansbury.
+Roughly eight years ago, I had the honor of dining with Angela Lansbury.
 It was at a private event in New York City, where we screened “The Manchurian Candidate” (1962).
 That film features perhaps her most indelible performance , as the diabolically wicked mother of a would-be Presidential assassin.

 Rarely have I met a more grounded, down-to-earth lady.
 She had no airs whatever.
 She might have been the British granny of anyone’s happiest dreams: smart, sensible, with a ready laugh and the confidence to listen.

 We talked about her family, and the past.
 Coincidentally, when she’d arrived in New York with her mother and two younger brothers in 1940, having escaped the London Blitz, she’d stayed for a time with my wife’s great aunt.
 (Angela then went by her middle name, Brigid).
 She told me her most thrilling moments happened when she was taken by her to see shows on Broadway.

 It seems she’d always known she wanted to act.
 At age nine, she’d been traumatized by the death of her father from stomach cancer, and had coped by submerging herself in other characters, playing for an audience of one.
 Later, she’d started acting lessons in England.
 Now stateside, she quickly won a scholarship for further study at the American Theatre Wing.